- Why should I apply to the P3 program?

 - What do I need to apply to P3?

 You will need to submit a curriculum vitae (CV) or resume, unofficial transcript, and statement of purpose.
 A letter of recommendation is optional unless you are interested in the Ecology and Evolutionary Biology, Molecular Biology, Physics, and Quantitative and Computational Biology programs, which have varying requirements.

 - Do I need to submit an official transcript?

 No, an unofficial transcript from your current or most recent institution is sufficient.
 If your final transcript is not available, kindly send the most recent, available copy.

 - Am I required to submit a letter of recommendation?

 A letter of recommendation is optional unless you are interested in the Ecology and Evolutionary Biology, Molecular Biology, Physics, and Quantitative and Computational Biology programs, which have varying requirements.

 - Who should I ask to submit a letter of recommendation on my behalf?

-It is recommended that a faculty member or someone who can speak to your academic abilities provide the letter of recommendation.
+It is recommended that a faculty member or someone who can speak to your academic and/or research abilities provide the letter of recommendation.

 - How are faculty contacted for a letter of recommendation?